Applications are now being accepted for the Spring '18 Semester Interview Week.

-The application period for the Spring '18 Semester Interview Week is January 2, 2018 to 9am on Friday, February 2, 2018.
-Employers interviewing in the Spring Interview Week (held during Spring Break) are hiring students who want to start their work assignment in the Summer '18 or Fall '18 semester.
+Employers interviewing during the Spring Interview Week (held over Spring Break) are hiring students who want to start their work assignment in the Summer or Fall '18 semester, and a few are looking for the Spring '19 semester.

 If you have come to this page from the Home page direct link button, please be sure to review the other pertinent links in the sidebar.